Hikari03/weatherapp/README.md

 - 7-day weather forecast
 - Location selection via your location or manual input

+## Usage
+You need to supply your API key and desired location
+ 1. Open settings
+ 2. Enter your OpenWeatherMap API key (docs [here](https://openweathermap.org/api))
+ 3. Search for your desired location (click on magnifying glass icon)
+ 4. Select the right one in search results (click on list icon below)
+ 5. Save

+You can also use your location instead of searching.

 ## Implementation
+- Uses Jetpack Compose for UI
 - The app uses the OpenWeatherMap API to fetch weather data.
 - Fetched data is stored in a local database using Room.
 - If the fetched data is older than 10 minutes, it is refreshed.